Basic Venue Safety

 Crushing: Crushing disasters happen when too many people get into one space at one time.
 That's simple and logical, but preventing it is a fine art.
 At outdoor venues with open lawn area, venues still often have the area just in front of the stage as a seating area, often with tickets.
 This is to prevent stage crush.

-Even if an entire venue has seating, there can be crush if open seating, first-come, first in is used.
+Even if an entire venue has seating, there can be crush if open seating, first-come, first in, is used.
 This is sometimes called "festival seating," term that makes no sense, since the audience at a festival does not sit, but walks around.
+It might also be called General Admission.
 This type of seating has been outlawed in some places.
 It is much safer to assign tickets to seats.

 Rowdy Patrons: Patrons who are intoxicated or agitated can present a danger, obviously.
 The usual techniques of screening at the entry and a good security force work well to prevent fights.
 However, rowdy people are also the ones likely to cause a panic that leads to a rush to the exits.
 A rush to an exit can happen quickly.
 Security should be trained to isolate and contain any incident, so it does not result in a rush of people, with danger of a crush.
 Making sure the venue is laid out properly and that it is not over capacity also helps avoid crush or rush.